microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/build_test_ship/settings.rst

     If you don't ever generate :term:`WopiSrc` values that point to a subdomain, then that subdomain does not need to be on the WOPI domain allow list (but it may need to be on the :ref:`redirect domains`).

-As a general rule, hosts should use a WOPI-dedicated subdomain for handling WOPI traffic.
-While not necessary for testing and development, **this is required in production.** This subdomain is typically something like ``wopi.hostdomain.com``, though that is just a name convention and hosts can use other names if needed.
+In the Office Online production environment, hosts must use a WOPI-dedicated subdomain for handling WOPI traffic.
+This subdomain is typically something like ``wopi.hostdomain.com``, though that is just a name convention and hosts can use other names if needed.
 This approach ensures that Office Online cannot make WOPI requests to arbitrary domains.
+For testing and development using the Office Online test environment, a WOPI-dedicated subdomain is not required.

 ..  important::
     A production WOPI subdomain shouldn't ever surface user-provided content.
 In other words, a user shouldn't be able